-Participants are immediately vested in their salary deferral, catch-up and/or any rollover contributions, and any related earnings thereon.
+Participants are 100% vested in their salary deferral, catch-up and/or any rollover contributions under the Plan, and any related earnings thereon.

-Participants who have two years of credited service as defined by the Plan will vest 20 percent each year in Applied's matching contributions (if any) allocated to their accounts, and will become fully vested after six years of credited service.
+Participants who are employed by Applied or any of its affiliates on or after January 1, 2010 are 100% vested in their Applied matching contribution account balances.
+Participants who terminated employment with Applied and its affiliates before January 1, 2010 and had two years of credited service as defined by the Plan became vested 20% each year in Applied's matching contributions (if any) allocated to their accounts, and became fully vested after six years of credited service.
+Former employees of certain acquired companies have different vesting schedules according to the original vesting schedules under their former employer's plan.

-Participants who are employed by Applied or its affiliates become fully vested upon death, disability (as defined by the Plan) or attainment of normal retirement age under the Plan (age 65).
-Affected participants also become fully vested upon any termination of the Plan.
-As required by the Code, former employees of certain acquired companies have different vesting schedules according to the original vesting schedules under their former employer's plan.
-If a participant terminates his or her employment with Applied and its affiliates prior to becoming fully vested, the unvested portion of his or her matching contribution account balance generally will be forfeited.
+Affected participants who are not already fully vested in their Plan account balances will become fully vested upon any termination of the Plan.

+If a participant terminates his or her employment with Applied and its affiliates prior to becoming fully vested, the unvested portion of his or her matching contribution account balance generally was forfeited.
 Forfeitures can be used to offset Applied's matching contributions, reinstate any previously forfeited matching contribution balances, and reinstate any closed account balances under the Plan.
-Forfeitures used to offset Applied's matching contributions in 2009 and 2008 were \$603,988 and \$991,413, respectively.
-Forfeitures payable at December 31, 2009 and 2008 was \$329,857 and \$38,808, respectively.
+Forfeitures used to offset Applied's matching contributions in 2010 and 2009 were \$490 thousand and \$604 thousand, respectively.
+Forfeitures in the amount of \$220 thousand and \$330 thousand have been recorded as a reduction of employer contributions receivable in the Statements of Net Assets Available for Benefits at December 31, 2010 and 2009, respectively.